The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English

-Kyusang Lee is a Neurologist in New York, New York.
+Kyusang Lee is a Neurologist practicing medicine in New York, New York.
 Dr. Lee is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Memory Loss, Landau-Kleffner Syndrome, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Landau-Kleffner Syndrome, and Generalized Tonic-Clonic Seizure.

 Experienced in Juvenile Myoclonic Epilepsy